-Richard does not work from two dimensional drawings.
-He commences an artwork via first conceptualizing, visualizing and then transforms it into clay. ("My approach as an artist is to take many pictures of a subject, borrow aspects from those pictures, and form an image in my mind – this I then translate into clay. ") His biggest endeavour is to capture the subject’s soul; an emotional moment each time.
+Richard does not work from two-dimensional drawings.
+He commences an artwork via first conceptualizing, visualizing and then transforms it into the clay. ("My approach as an artist is to take many pictures of a subject, borrow aspects from those pictures, and form an image in my mind – this I then translate into the clay. ") His biggest endeavour is to capture the subject’s soul; an emotional moment each time.

 Animals were always part of these encounters; I met many of them along the way.
-There were many memorable moments and subjects that needed to be immortalised – if only to be remembered."
+There were many memorable moments and subjects that needed to be immortalized – if only to be remembered."